Skip to content

 For those who think you can’t rock climb in NYC, the Cliffs at LIC will prove you wrong.

-Andy actually climbs at this indoor rock gym and I’ve gone with him before.
-In fact, he actually rescued a wounded kitty in their parking lot years ago, and this kitty is now our sweet little furball, aptly named Cliff.
+Andy actually climbs at this indoor rock gym, and I’ve gone with him before.
+In fact, he rescued a wounded kitty in their parking lot years ago, and this kitty is now our sweet little furball, aptly named Cliff.

-It’s enormous with tons of route options, and there are auto belays if you’re on a solo trip to NYC.
+It’s enormous with tons of route options, and there are auto belays if you’re on your own.

 Also check their fitness class schedule for yoga, Pilates, and AcroYoga.

-Afterward head to John Brown Smokehouse, a popular food spot for climbers after a workout.
+Afterward head to John Brown BBQ, a popular food spot for climbers after a workout.

 If you’re looking for great shopping in Long Island City, you won’t be disappointed.

-If you’re looking for local boutiques or the best places to buy souvenirs in New York, a few recommendations include:
+If you’re looking for local boutiques, a few recommendations include:

 • Long Island City Kleaners, a streetwear and creative lifestyle shop that looks like a dry cleaning spot.